JakeMoralez/FlectoneWeb/pulse/en/parts/range.md

 ### `range`

-How far in blocks the message will be displayed
+::: details How far in blocks the message will be displayed

 | Value                                            | Explanation                                                                                                                                                     |
 |--------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------|